 (8) "Statute" means the Statute of the European and Community Patents Court which is attached to this Agreement.

-(9) "Rules of Procedure" means the Rules of Procedure of the European and Community Patents Court which are attached to this Agreement.
+(9) "Rules of Procedure" means the Rules of Procedure of the European and Community Patents Court [...].

 (10) "Contracting State" means any State party to this Agreement.